C'mon Inner Peace… I Don't Have All Damn Day

 Our online relationship was very genuine and real to us, but the rest of the world seemed to doubt it.

-On my end I would hear horror stories; people tend to mis-trust then see it necessary to guise their own fears as overt “concern” for you.
-“He wants a green-card,” is something everyone is thinking, weather they say it or not.
+On my end I would hear horror stories; people tend to mistrust then see it necessary to guise their own fears as overt “concern” for you.
+“He wants a green-card,” is something a lot of people are thinking, weather they say it or not.

 Sadly, you can see it in their eyes.